An Efficient Learning-Based Solver for Two-Stage DC Optimal Power Flow with Feasibility Guarantees: Introduction

-In this paper, we overcome the challenge in policy design and solving two-stage DCOPF problems by presenting a neural network (NN)-based architecture that is computationally efficient and also guarantees the feasibility of learned solutions.
+In this paper, we overcome the challenge in policy design and solve two-stage DCOPF problems by presenting a neural network (NN)-based architecture that is computationally efficient and also guarantees the feasibility of learned solutions.
 In particular, our architecture involves two neural networks, one each for the first and second stages.
 The first neural network learns the mapping from the load forecast to the first-stage decisions.
 The second neural network approximates the cost-to-go given the net-load realization and the learned first-stage decisions.
 So, instead of using the affine policy, we offer an NN-based policy to solve the second-stage OPF problem.

-This NN policy is constructed using a technique called the \textit{gauge map}~\cite{Tabas2021ComputationallyES,TabasCDC}, which allows the output of the NN to be guaranteed to satisfy the DCOPF constraints.
+Recently, many machine-learning based algorithms have been proposed to accelerate the computational speed for OPF, please see~\cite{pan2019deepopfa,deka2019learning,Duchesne20,Singh20,Donti21} and the references within.
+However, many of the existing algorithms are not suitable in a two-stage problem.
+To enhance computational speed, the proxy of the second stage cannot involve multiple steps (e.g., a neural network followed by a power flow solver).
+For feasibility, the solutions need to have feasibility guarantees.
+In this paper, we use an NN policy that is constructed using a technique called the \textit{gauge map}~\cite{Tabas2021ComputationallyES,TabasCDC,Li2023hardlinear}, which allows the output of the NN to be guaranteed to satisfy the DCOPF constraints.
 Since this policy also involves only function evaluations, it preserves the speed of affine policies.
 At the same time, a neural network is much more expressive than an affine function, and can provide much better approximations to the true solution.